Raj14619/ProxyGeneratorAndChecker/README.md

 THIS IS ONLY FOR EDUCATIONAL PURPOSES.

 Neither I Say Nor I Promote To Do Anything Illegal.
-I am in no way reesponsible if you use this program or code maliciously.
+I am in no way responsible if you use this program or code maliciously.

 To run the code make sure you have python 3 installed (You can check by opening CMD in windows and typing in python - if you don't get a response or get an error you need to install python)